2010–11 Aston Villa F.C. season

 Aston Villa once again competed in the UEFA Europa League, marking their 2nd consecutive season in the tournament and 3rd consecutive season in European competition overall.
 However, after drawing the away fixture, Aston Villa were eliminated for the second consecutive year in the play-off round, and again at the hands of Rapid Vienna.

 This season marked the first time that four West Midlands county clubs performed in the Premier League.
 Aston Villa once again contested the Second City derby with Birmingham City, who remain in the league, alongside Wolverhampton Wanderers, who also avoided relegation.
-West Bromwich Albion also join them in the league, meaning that Villa will contest a total of six local derbies throughout the duration of the Premier League season.
+West Bromwich Albion also joined them in the league, meaning that Villa contested a total of six local derbies throughout the duration of the Premier League season.
 An additional derby game at Birmingham City took place on 1 December 2010 in the Football League Cup.

 Notable events include Kyle Walker scoring on his debut only nine minutes into the match against former club Sheffield United in the third round of the FA Cup in January 2011.
 In February, Walker scored his first ever Premier League goal, a 30-yard strike low into the left corner against Fulham.